 Why?
-Because your mouth will water at the taste of meaty log-fires, and Rubeņi does us all a great service, masking the smell of blood and bomži (Latvian hobos, typicallly drunk and/or disorderly).
+Because your mouth will water at the taste of meaty log-fires, and Rubeņi does us all a great service, masking the smell of blood and bomži (Latvian hobos, typically drunk and/or disorderly).

 Where?
-The Rubeņi stand in the meat pavilion.
+The Rubeņi stand at the Riga Central Market meat pavilion.

 Svēte organic bread

 Why?
 It’s real, wholesome, GMO free, artisanal, all natural, organic Latvian bread at its finest.

 Where?
-At the Svēte stall next to the entrance of the vegetable pavilion which is furthest from Riga Canal.
+At the Svēte stall in the vegetable pavilion.
+On the side of the pavilion furthest from Riga Canal.

 Why?
-Lelde’s mum’s go-to stall for all things fermented (it’s healthy!).
+Lelde’s mum’s Riga Central Market go-to stall for all things fermented (it’s healthy!).
 She says: “I’ m delighted that I discovered this stall selling a myriad of pickled-marinated Asian-style vegetables with a spicy kick.
 Exotic mushrooms, eggplant, baby carrots, cauliflower and lots of others, all great to add to inspired salads.
 And the lady behind the counter is lovely as well.”

 Where?
 In the dairy hall.